Welcome to your award-winning full-day / 190-mile Lake District Sightseeing Adventure Tour

 LITTLE & GREAT LANGDALE’S

-The Langdales is a superb home to some of the most dramatic and diverse scenery in the whole of Cumbria (if not Britain!) hosting some of the most photogenic scenery around.
+The Langdales are home to some of the most dramatic and diverse scenery in the whole of Cumbria (if not Britain!) hosting some of the most photogenic scenery around.
 Weather permitting we’ll drive the “loop” of “Little Switzerland” and even attempt a summit on foot to work up an appetite (for food or more scenery!)

 Largely Victorian and home to the Roman Galava Fort – ex-resident to 500 Roman soldiers.
-Grew rapidly when the ferry terminal opened in 1845.
+Ambleside grew rapidly when the ferry terminal opened in 1845.
 St Mary’s Church (1854) was designed by Sir George Gilbert Scott.
-The 17th Century Bridge House over Stock Ghyllis one of the most photographed scenes in the Lake District.
+The 17th Century Bridge House over Stock Ghyll is one of the most photographed scenes in the Lake District.
 Beatrix Potter spent most of her adult life here, where she found the insparation to write her books.

 BOWNESS & BOAT LAUNCH